 - Analyze how trauma informed practice enhances compliance with select Kentucky Rules of Professional Conduct.

 The following training is 60 minutes in length.
 If you would like a certificate of completion, please click on the survey link to complete a short quiz.
 Individuals able to pass the quiz with a score of 80% or higher, will receive a completion certificate within five business days.
-Continuing Legal Education Credits (CLE’s) are being sought to offer in conjunction with this online course.
+The Kentucky Bar Association has approved the training for 1.0 hour of Continuing Legal Education Credit (CLE).
+Information on obtaining credit will be sent to you after successful completion of the quiz.

 After watching the entire presentation, please complete the following survey https://www.surveymonkey.com/r/VC9HCYQ.